Red Imported Fire Ant

 Region

-Found across the southeastern United States, including Florida, Texas, Georgia, and surrounding states.
-They have also spread to Australia, parts of Asia, and the Caribbean.
+Found across the southeastern United States, including Florida, Texas, and Georgia.

-The red imported fire ant (Solenopsis invicta) is an invasive ant species known for its aggressive behavior and painful sting.
-Originally from South America, it has spread across the southeastern United States and other parts of the world.
+The Red Imported Fire Ant (Solenopsis invicta) is an invasive ant species known for its aggressive behavior and painful sting.
+Originally from South America, it has spread across the southeastern United States.
 These ants build large mound nests in open, sunny areas and attack in large numbers when disturbed.
 Their colonies contain thousands of workers and may have either a single queen or multiple queens, allowing them to spread quickly.
 Fire ants pose a threat to humans, pets, and wildlife due to their venomous stings, which can cause severe allergic reactions in some individuals.

 What Do Red Imported Fire Ants Look Like?